 While most motorcycle riders know that wearing a helmet is good, you might be wondering if it is necessary.
 Some states require all motorcycle riders and passengers to wear a helmet while they ride a motorcycle, some require only those under 21 to wear helmets, and still others have more- or less-forgiving requirements.
 What is the law in Texas, and what changes will this law be undergoing in the future?

 Do You Need to Wear a Helmet on a Motorcycle in Texas?

 Speaking as injury attorneys, we always urge everyone to wear a helmet when riding a motorcycle – or even a bicycle.
-Traumatic brain injury is one of the most serious injuries you can receive, and since your head is completely exposed without a helmet, these injuries are quite common in motorcycle crashes and bicycle accidents.
+Traumatic brain injury is one of the most serious injuries you can sustain, and since your head is completely exposed without a helmet, these injuries are quite common in motorcycle crashes and bicycle accidents.
 Especially if you are hit while riding a motorcycle at highway speeds, you could suffer traumatic head injuries and potential death if you are not wearing a helmet.